CSCfi/machine-learning-scripts/notebooks/notebooks_on_taito-gpu.md

 # Using Jupyter notebooks on Taito-GPU

 Instructions on setting up a Jupyter notebooks server with TensorFlow, Keras, and GPU support in Taito-GPU.
+This is a rather inelegant solution based on using two ssh connections, but can still be useful in some cases.

 In this example, we use 8899 as the port number, but please select a unique port to avoid overlaps.
 You are free to select a suitable port from the range 1024-49151.